kaithefool/burgundy/readme.md

 - Update image and packages to use node:16-alpine
   - dart-sass? node-sass/libsass seems to be faster
 - Grid html editor
-- ListTable tabs to categorize columns
+- ListTable tabs to categorize columns / columns selector?
-- Base nav styles
 - Table
   - Editable table cells
   - Remember filter settings for back button?